Limit-sest/multi-tool/JOURNAL.md

 I then looked over to the displaing of things.
 I eventually wanted to use the `LVGL` lib which is focused on fancy animations, beautiful gradients and widgets, etc..
 Here is a quote from their website:
 > From consumer electronics to industrial automation, any application can leverage LVGL's 30+ built-in widgets, 100+ style properties, web-inspired layouts, and typography system supporting many languages.

 But I don't think this would be suited for me, as I will be using a monochrome 128x96 display.
 Not quiete suited for the fancy stuff.
 And then I found `u8g2`, a library that specifically focuses on monochrome displays.
 It is mainly for text rendering, but also supports line/box/circle drawing.
-And I feel that this library has exactly the retro feel that i want for this device.
-Using it's documentation, i found what class i will be using for my display.
+And I feel that this library has exactly the retro feel that I want for this device.
+Using it's documentation, I found what class I will be using for my display.
 It's this:

 ```
 U8G2_SSD1327_VISIONOX_128X96_1_SW_I2C